IronWill79/Rotten-GameOff2019/README.md

 **'Bounds'** are the walls.
 I'll have some corridors that are covered in ice, so when you move onto them, you **'move rapidly'** until you get off the end of the ice patch, or run into an enemy or NPC.

+#### Legend

+@ - Player
+C - Chest.
+One of these has the winning item.
+F - Foe.
+They will 'chase' you down.

+#### Controls

+Use the numpad keys with NumLock on and open a Chest with Return or Spacebar.
+// TODO: Add laptop keys such as IOP;/.,K for controls
+// TODO: Add ability to remap controls